top of page

 (Kebab) Bosphorus 3.jpg

 Actually, I was more curious than patient… the chicken kebab with butter rice was quite a big portion.
-This dish is similar to the local Hanianese chicken rice, just drier, with the Mediterranean feel instead of the South China Sea feel.
+This dish was similar to the local Hanianese chicken rice, just drier, with the Mediterranean feel instead of the South China Sea feel.
 Chunky chicken pieces in place of the local steamed chicken, drier but no less tastier.

 The butter rice was very fragrant and comparable to our chicken rice.
 Pretty awesome.

 One bite of the chicken, I quickly realised the need for the wait.
 Despite being drier, the chicken pieces were tender, but wonderfully crispy on the outside.
 They were brilliantly grilled on the kebab, and Okai’s grilling skills is top notch.
 This kebab was not like other more commercial ones I’ve tried.
-When kebab is mentioned, the impression is always small pieces of meat that is sauced up, the ones here are chunky and dry but very tasty; they look more like chopped from a carcass than sliced from a kebab.
+When kebab is mentioned, the impression is always small pieces of meat that is sauced up, the ones here were chunky and dry but very tasty; they look more like chopped from a carcass than sliced from a kebab.
 So much so I thought of going back to see if there was a chicken on the grill….

 (Kebab) Bosphorus 5.jpg